Pattern Fills Add-in: Conversation with John Wilson

-John Wilson (pictured to the left) is a Microsoft PowerPoint MVP who creates some cool add-ins for PowerPoint.
+John Wilson is a Microsoft PowerPoint MVP who creates some cool add-ins for PowerPoint.
 He participates in the PowerPoint newsgroups and runs the PPTAlchemy site.
 John is based out of UK, and his newest add-in brings back the pattern fills that were removed from PowerPoint 2007.

 In this discussion, John discusses the Pattern Fills Add-in product.